 23. Perform random tasks (Task Rabbit, MTurk)

 Companies like MTurk, or Amazon Mechanical Turk, pay teens to complete simple online tasks for businesses.
 Work may not be that exciting or pay high wages, but teens can make some extra money on the side relatively easily.
 TaskRabbit and other sites allow teens to make money completing tasks for people in their local area.
 Some tasks, like data entry, may be online, while others may be in person.

 24. Paid exercise (Sweatcoin)

 Get your teen excited about exercising by getting paid for it.
 Companies like Sweatcoin will pay users to complete exercises or walk steps throughout the day.
 Users earn tokens, called sweatcoins, which can be redeemed for gift cards, product offers, or cash through Paypal.
 You can donate your sweatcoins to different charitable causes as well.

 Get your teenager their own prepaid debit card with GoHenry

 Before your teenager starts to earn money online, make sure they have a safe place to manage their money.
-A GoHenry prepaid debit card is an excellent choice for saving and budgeting money.
+A GoHenry teen debit card is an excellent choice for saving and budgeting money.
 Salaries can be paid directly into the account.

 For just $4.99 each month, teens can use our prepaid card, app, and financial education tools.
 We even offer a 30-day free trial to help you decide if ours is the right service for you.